ilanman/Rpres_ML_2/index.md

 Until...
 - All examples at a node are in same class
-- No more features left to distinguish (prone to overfitting)
+- No more features left to distinguish (as a result, prone to overfitting)
-- Tree has grown to some prespecified limit (prune)
+- Tree has grown to some prespecified limit (called pruning)

 ----